-However, even with this management service operating, you still need to keep an eye on database performance to ensure any issues are discovered quickly.
+However, even with this management service operating, you must monitor database performance to ensure any issues are discovered quickly.
 Without monitoring your database, you can end up with bottlenecks and service issues capable of majorly impacting end users or service delivery.

 Why Is AWS RDS Performance Critical?